jonathancraddock/mootparadox_grav/pages/03.outdoors/my-thoughts-on-wild-swimming/item.md

 "Wade into the water until you're waist deep.
 Splash water on your face, neck and chest, then exhale as you lean forward into the water."

 It's sound advice, that I've passed onto a couple of others since.
 Go waist deep, do the face and neck splashing.
 That part's easy, even when it's chilly.
 I've been adding some extra splashing into the mix; arms and shoulders.
-Those few extra seconds of acclimatisation, at least for me, seems to ease your entry into the water.
+Those few extra seconds of acclimatisation, at least for me, ease your entry into the water.

 Exhaling is advice I've seen many times.
 You don't want a surprised gasp from leaping into cold water too quick.